Dear Phat Girl,

 Aaahhh — dang mosquito bite, itches like a –

 They probably didn’t realize it at the time, but I think they needed to risk something, just to counter all the blowback that would come.
 That way, amid all the questions and criticism, or even their own self-doubts, they could say, “No, I did the work.
 I gave what it took.”
 What should I give?
 What are my stakes?
 I’m not out to change the world, but I would like to lose some weight and feel better in my skin.
 Where does that start?
 Should I trade treats for celery sticks?
 Should I give up my lunch hour for a long walk?
 All that seems tiny, like it’s not enough.
 No, that’s not it.
 Dieting and working out help but they’re what come after; after the vulnerability, after the risk, when that cork pops and energy bubbles into action.
 I mean, when I’m on my deathbed, am I going to say, “By golly, I ate right and exercised!”
 I don’t think so.
 Whatever I say, the words will be there because I was vulnerable enough to risk speaking my freedom.

 You look lost in thought.
 Do you need a refill?
 Should I offer you a free one on me?

-How do I speak my freedom?
+How do I speak my own freedom?
 I don’t have the words yet, but I don’t have to write anything down to know what’s next.
-The very thing I try so hard to avoid, that’s where I must go.
+The very thing I try so hard to avoid, that’s where I gotta go.

 If I came over with a pot and smiled…?
 I wish I was more of a conversation starter.
 I’ll just grab the dirty spoons and see if you look over.